 You have the freedom to create a seamless experience catered to your target market’s needs—and that is a prelude of what to expect in reality.

 It’s where you shine the spotlight on your distinctive selling points; where you highlight what makes you uniquely you and not just another hotel that meets certain filter criteria.
 It’s where you share your brand story.

 Your website is also where you break down the barriers of indecision.
-You can reassure travellers about booking with you through content that builds up excitement—details that make the traveller confident about his choice.
+You can reassure travelers about booking with you through content that builds up excitement—details that make the traveler confident about his choice.